BitzArt/Flux/README.md

 - **Practical Abstraction:** **Flex.Net** simplifies your workflow by making interactions with external services straightforward.
 It's not tied to any specific technology – its goal is to make your work easier.

 - **Cleaner Code:** Maintain a clean and organized codebase.
 With the configuration handling the heavy lifting, your interactions remain consistent and easy to manage.
+This is Dependency Inversion at it's finest.

 - **Flexible Services:** Whether you're working with APIs, messaging systems, or other external dependencies, your code follows a unified approach.
 The package manages the intricacies behind the scenes.

-- **Smooth Transitions:** Switching from one service to another or adapting to different protocols becomes hassle-free.
+Switching from one service to another or adapting to different protocols becomes hassle-free.
 The configuration takes care of the adaptation, sparing your code from unnecessary complexities.

+- **Unit Tests _(Work In Progress)_:** Easily create a mock external service and use it in your unit tests.

 **Developer-Focused:** This package is designed to save you time and effort.
 It's all about enhancing simplicity in your work and making coding a more enjoyable experience.

-**In a Nutshell:** **Flex.Net** is about practicality.
-It empowers you to navigate the challenges of external communications effortlessly, letting you concentrate on achieving results.
-Consider this package your dependable ally for managing the intricacies of interacting with external systems.